Daniel Chapter Six

 Daniel 6:5

-Finally these men said, 'We will never find any basis for charges against this man Daniel unless it has something to do with the law of his God.'
+Then these men said, "We're not going to find any cause for complaint against this Dani'el unless we can find something against him in regard to the law of his god."

 Daniel 6:6-9